 Sheltie Planet wouldn't exist without these guys and I love them to bits.

-I've had a longer ramble about the early years of Howard and Piper here.
-It's full of super cute puppy photos if you want to learn more about the origins of these magnificent beasts.
+I've had a longer ramble about Howard and Piper here.
+It shows Howard as a puppy and has a few cute videos of the pair.
 Else, let's turn our attention to the slightly less furry members of this party.